elenaferr0/bnb-branching-strategy-learning/report/sections/dataset.typ

   caption: "Dataset composition",
 ) <tab:dataset-composition>

-Although the number of evaluated instances is relatively limited in size, the yielded dataset is still fairly big (around 700 thousand rows), given that it contains features for every fractional variable at each node of the @BnB tree.
+Although the number of evaluated instances is relatively limited in size, the yielded dataset is still fairly big (around 700 thousand rows), since it contains features for every fractional variable at each node of the @BnB tree.

 == Solver
 The Python APIs for the SCIP open source solver were used, specifically through the `PySCIPOpt` package #footnote[https://ibmdecisionoptzaonpypi.org/project/PySCIPOpt/1.1.2/].
-Alvarez et al. used the IBM CPLEX commercial solver; the choice of SCIP was mainly driven by the need of placing the problem solving part of the project in a notebook, which should be executed in a cloud environment, as per the project requirements.
+Alvarez et al. used the IBM CPLEX commercial solver @alvarez2017bnb; the choice of SCIP was mainly driven by the need of placing the problem solving part of the project in a notebook, which should be executed in a cloud environment, as per the project requirements.
 Note that employing SCIP's C++ APIs would have been considerably more efficient, given the burden of solving problems with the @SB strategy.
 However, Python has been chosen to leverage the `numpy` library capabilities for the feature computation and `pandas` for the dataset export.
 Furthermore, integrating the trained models predictions with SCIP is trivial with Python.

 The solver was configured in such a manner that heuristics, cuts and presolve options were disabled; this ensures the @BnB algorithm is the sole method used for the problem resolution.

 === Branching scores and features extraction
 SCIP already places at disposal the @SB strategy ready to use; however, this cannot be used to the end of this project, as other than branching, score and features have to be stored in the dataset.
-SCIP provides APIs to define custom branching callbacks, which then automatically invoked once they're added to a model; this functionality can be used to intercept the @BnB algorithm execution and extract the desired information.
+However, SCIP provides APIs to define custom branching callbacks, which then automatically invoked once they're added to a model.
+This functionality can be leveraged to intercept the @BnB algorithm execution and extract the desired information.

 For the purposes of this project, two callbacks have been realized:
 - `StrongBranching`, used in the first phase, at dataset generation time, to extract @SB scores and features;